 What are the best cheap Xbox One games?

 If you are looking for something chilled out, then a puzzle game like Snake Pass or Untitled Goose Game might be good for you.
 Untitled Goose Game is definitely the more funny game and is much more casual to play, while Snake Pass is a very unique challenge involving learning the ins and outs of snake movement.

 With smart writing and story to spare, Firewatch and Afterparty will suit players looking for experiences driven by narrative.
 There's still ways for you to interact, travelling around the game world looking for your next objectives, but these are games that take after books and TV shows rather than the arcadey experiences that initially defined what video games were.

 For more of an adventure with a mix of challenge and story, we'd recommend Hollow Knight or Celeste, two 2D side scrollers.
 Celeste is all about precision platforming and a very personal story relating to your player character.
 Hollow Knight is more about exploring the world around you, and upgrading your character's abilities so you can reach more and more areas and defeat the enemies you find there.

-Killer Instinct and My Friend Pedro are our picks for mechanically deep games.
-Both are competitive, but Pedro is about getting high scores to compare with your rivals while KI lets you take them down with sweet sweet combos in a 1-on-1 fighting match.
-You can play these games for hours and hours and still learn how to improve, perfect for gamers looking for a cheap Xbox One game they can really get stuck into.
+Superhot: Mind Control Delete and My Friend Pedro are our picks for mechanically deep games.
+You can play these games for hours and hours and still learn how to improve, perfect for gamers looking for a cheap Xbox One game they can really get stuck into and climb the leaderboards.